huggingface/blog/ethics-soc-3.md

 <p align="center">
  <br>
  <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/ethics_soc_3/flag2.jpg" alt="screenshot pointing to the flag icon to Report this model" />
+  <em> While logged in, you can click on the "three dots" button to bring up the ability to report (or flag) a repository.
+This will open a conversation in the repository's community tab. </em>
 </p>

 Share why you flagged this item: